Free Betting Games

 Rhode Island sports betting is limited to only two casinos: Twin River and Tiverton Casino.
 Here, the state lottery oversees all legal sports betting.
-To wager on sports, you will have to be physically present in a casino or use the one and only mobile sports wagering app in Rhode Island.
+To wager on sports, you will have to either be physically present in a casino or use the one and only mobile sports wagering app in Rhode Island.
 RI S 37 was passed in March of 2019 and legalized mobile betting through the state’s two casinos.
-Mobile betting in Rhode Island will be available state-wide, however, you will still have to register to use the app in-person at one of the Twin River locations.
+Mobile betting in Rhode Island is available state-wide, however, you will still have to register to use the app in-person at one of the Twin River locations.

 In West Virginia, the gambling industry is regulated by the state lottery.
-Online betting is legal but it is not currently operational.
 Wheeling Island Casino, Mardi Gras Casino, and the BetLucky state-wide mobile sports betting app all suspended sports gambling operations due to a contract dispute between their parent company and third-party vendors.
 Three casinos operate sports betting at the moment: Hollywood Casino at Charles Town Races, The Greenbrier and Mountaineer Casino, Racetrack & Resort.
 There are also two online sports betting apps in West Virginia and those are FanDuel and DraftKings.